jeffreyyoo/SICER-2/README.md

 In addition, we present an alternative algorithm for identification of broad domains from ChIP-seq data called RECOGNICER.
 It uses a coarse-graining approach to identify broad domains on both fine and coarse scale.

 ## Installation
+### Quick Installation
+Easiest way to install SICER2 is through `pip`.
+Simply open the terminal and type `pip install SICER2`.

 ### Requirements
 #### Python Version
 Unlike the original version of SICER, SICER2 runs in Python 3.